 I think everyone on Facebook has a few grammar nerds who regularly post about things like the Oxford Comma or rant about the improper use of the word “literally.”
 While I’m not really aggressive about these issues (yes I have an opinion about the Oxford Comma but I don’t always broadcast it), however, I have a profound appreciation for these guardians of language.

-Today, I shared an this CNN article that discusses how dictionaries are adding to the definition of the word literally to include figurative usage.
+Today, I shared this CNN article that discusses how dictionaries are adding to the definition of the word literally to include figurative usage.
 For example, Google’s definition of literally now includes, “Used to acknowledge that something is not literally true but is used for emphasis or to express strong feeling.”
-The article points out that Merriam-Wesbter and Cambridge dictionaries have added similar non-literal definitions.
+The article points out that Merriam-Webster and Cambridge dictionaries have added similar non-literal definitions.

 I posted the article with the comment, “This is so sad!”
-A couple of friends rightly pointed out that dictionaries are descriptive not prescriptive and such a change is appropriate.
+A couple of friends rightly pointed out that dictionaries are descriptive, not prescriptive and such a change is appropriate.

 But, it still bothers me.
-So.
-I had to take some time to really figure out why.
+So, I had to take some time to really figure out why.
 Here it is: